Problems with sensor input

 If it does not trigger after 1s, then there are interference signals on the line, which is interpreted as “fluttering” and thus prevents the start.

-firmware version?
+Firmware version?

 #24507